 Amazon Echo vs Google Home – Which one is better?

-Nevertheless, they both are equally good.
+Nevertheless, they both are equally good and are one of the best gadgets there are in the market that make our life easier.
 Which one of these two Smart Speakers do you intend to buy?
 Let us know in the comments!